DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

 Now, does $S$ contain itself?
 If it does, by definition, it does not, and vise versa.
 Let that sink in.

 Although the argument is logically correct and sound, it's a bit hard to understand and, in my opinion, does not capture the essence of the paradox -- the universal set is too "big" to be a set, and self reference is not the culprit [^ban-self-reference].
 Therefore, I would like to introduce an alternative (and equivalent) view of the proof, which is similar to Cantor's diagonal argument.
-It's a bit more involved and long, but it gives you a much better grasp of what the universal looks like.
+It's a bit more involved and long, but it gives you a much better grasp of what the universal set looks like.

 # Terminology Disambiguation